kyungjae-lee/engineers-notebook/projects/7-segment-display-control-with-keypad.md

 ## Introduction

-This project is to develop an embedded C program to control 7-segment display with keypad and STM32 board.
+This project is to develop an embedded C program to control 7-segment display with keypad and STM32F microcontroller board.